bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 This binding integrates with [Lutron](http://www.lutron.com) lighting control and home automation systems.
 It contains separate binding support for four different types of Lutron systems:

-* RadioRA 2, HomeWorks QS, and other systems that can be controlled by Lutron Integration Protocol, such as RA2 Select, and Caseta Pro
+* RadioRA 2, HomeWorks QS, and other systems that can be controlled by Lutron Integration Protocol or LEAP, such as RA2 Select, and Caseta
 * The original RadioRA system, referred to here as RadioRA Classic
 * Legacy HomeWorks RS232 Processors
 * Grafik Eye 3x/4x systems with GRX-PRG or GRX-CI-PRG control interfaces